Liam-Robertson/openparty/composeApp/ReadMe.md

 - After the archive has finished building, it will automatically open the Organiser window
 - Click the "Distribute App" button
 - This is automatically linked to your account so it's automatically uploaded
+- Once it's uploaded:
+- Go to app store connect
+- Scroll down to the "Build" section
+- Replace the current build with your new build

+How to run release build locally:
+- Go to Product -> Schema -> Edit Scheme
+- Change the build configuration from debug to release
+- Click close to save your changes

 -----------------